Hail storm causes devastating damage for local crops

 “The worst thing is the farmers had all of their inputs, all of their money in their crop,” Groskopf said.
 “They already got in there and worked so hard for it and hail just comes and wipes it out, and there is nothing you can do.
 Keeping a positive attitude, that’s about the only thing they can do.”

-Fifth generation farmer Joe Nichols said Sunday’s hail storm which he estimated to be three miles wide and to have ping-pong size hail took down hundreds of acres of corn, alfalfa and beans.
+Fifth-generation farmer Joe Nichols said Sunday’s hail storm, which he estimated to be 3-miles wide and to have ping-pong ball sized hail, took down hundreds of acres of corn, alfalfa and beans.

 This hail storm is not the first to take a toll on his families’ farm, Nichols said.
 For the last six consecutive years, his crop has been hit by storms similar to this and has been significantly damaged by hail year after year.